Theoretical Foundations of Deep Selective State-Space Models: Introduction

 \section{Introduction}

 Sequence-to-sequence blocks are fundamental components of modern deep learning models for language, images, video, audio, time series, and genomics.
-While attention~\citep{vaswani2017attention,dosovitskiy2020image} has been for the last five years the dominant mechanism powering these architectures, competitive results have been recently achieved by replacing attention with state-space models~(SSMs): GPU-efficient linear recurrent sequence-to-sequence blocks stemming from S4~\citep{gu2021efficiently}.
+For the last five years, attention~\citep{vaswani2017attention,dosovitskiy2020image} has been the dominant mechanism powering these architectures.
+However, competitive results have recently been achieved without attention, by using state-space models~(SSMs): GPU-efficient linear recurrent sequence-to-sequence blocks stemming from S4~\citep{gu2021efficiently}.
 SSMs achieve state-of-the-art results on long-range-reasoning benchmarks~\citep{tay2020long} and show outstanding performance in various domain including vision~\citep{nguyen2022s4nd}, audio~\citep{goel2022sashimi}, biological signals~\citep{gu2021efficiently}, reinforcement learning~\citep{lu2023structured} and online learning~\citep{zucchet2023online}.
 SSMs recently have gained significant interest in the community since their computational complexity scales linearly in sequence length, while attention scales quadratically; moreover, unlike other recurrent mechanisms such as LSTMs~\citep{hochreiter1997long} and GRUs~\citep{cho2014learning}, they can be efficiently parallelized on GPUs during training using parallel scans~\citep{martin2017parallelizing, smith2023simplified}.